Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 53 {l0pt}](qr/ep/53.png)

-In this episode, we’re again joined by resident sidechain and Layer Two expert Ruben Somsen, this time to discuss Discreet Log Contracts (DLCs).
+In this episode, we’re again joined by resident sidechain and Layer 2 expert Ruben Somsen, this time to discuss Discreet Log Contracts (DLCs).

 Discreet Log Contracts are a type of smart contracts for Bitcoin, first proposed by Lightning network white paper coauthor Tadge Dryja.^[<https://adiabat.github.io/dlc.pdf>] In essence, DLCs are a way to perform bets — but this means they can ultimately be leveraged for all sorts of financial instruments, including futures markets, insurances, and stablecoins.